-Whether your trying to maintain your weight, lose fat or build muscle there is an optimum amount of protein that you should eat per day based off your body weight or lean muscle mass which should be your first priority.
+Whether you're trying to maintain your weight, lose fat or build muscle there is an optimum amount of protein that you should eat per day based off your body weight or lean muscle mass which should be your priority.

 Protein has so many amazing qualities.

-It has a thermogenic effect which means it burns 20-35% of its calories during digestion/processing.
+It has a thermogenic effect which means it burns up to 20-35% of its calories during digestion/processing.

 It helps you feel fuller for longer!
 Ever wondered why your starving after only eating a salad with no protein?

 If you are weight training, consuming adequate protein is essential for muscle repair and growth, if you are not consuming enough protein the hard work you are putting in at the gym is for nothing.

 Ladies to tone up this requires weight training and adequate protein.

 There is so much information out there about what is the correct amount of protein to eat.
 This ranges from 1.2g to 3.1g per kg of body weight.

 Alan Aragon is leading evidence-based nutritionist and researcher and has published his finding on what the best formula's for optimal protein.
 Now, this can vary, depending on energy balance and the goal of the individual.

 Alan suggests a good guide is to base the protein amount on the ideal body weight of the individual.
 For my clients, I use a calculation of 2.2g of protein per kg of body weight-based of Alan's research.